 You can run from the Better Business Bureau (BBB), but you can’t hide – even after changing your name.
 That’s the hard truth leaned recently by Vivint, formerly known as APX, when the BBB called them out in a bulletin issued by the BBB’s Pensacola, FL office.

-Your BBB is warning consumers to be wary of salesmen who are going door-to-door offering home security systems “at no cost.”
+“Your BBB is warning consumers to be wary of salesmen who are going door-to-door offering home security systems “at no cost.”
 Vivint, Inc. has been the subject of numerous government actions and numerous complaints filed with BBB.
-Individuals in northwest Florida have alerted BBB that salesmen identifying themselves as being from Vivint, Inc. are offering “free” security systems if consumers pay for a monthly monitoring service.
+Individuals in northwest Florida have alerted BBB that salesmen identifying themselves as being from Vivint, Inc. are offering “free” security systems if consumers pay for a monthly monitoring service.”

 I had wondered how the BBB would treat the name change, since APX generated so many complaints and government actions over recent years.
 For some time prior to the name change the BBB rating for APX was not released, and I was curious if the APX complaints would follow the new name.
-Finally the rating reappeared, and clearly the bad news had followed the new name: C+.
+Finally the rating reappeared, and clearly the bad news had followed the new name: C-.

-Vivint, Inc., which also operates under the name APX Alarm Security Solutions, Inc., has had 1,441 complaints filed against it in the last three years, BBB’s standard reporting period.
+Vivint, Inc., which also operates under the name APX Alarm Security Solutions, Inc., has had over 4,000 complaints filed against it in the last three years, BBB’s standard reporting period.
 Additionally, the BBB Serving Utah, where Vivint/APX is headquartered, reports that at least four states have filed government action against Vivint/APX for a variety of violations including operating without a license and using false or misleading sales tactics.

-Ongoing History of Complaints
+Ongoing history of complaints

 The state of Arkansas fined Vivint/APX $40,850 for over 40 violations in 2009.
 The state of South Carolina fined Vivint/APX $5,000 for violating South Carolina codes by having their license cancelled in another state (Louisiana).
 The South Carolina order references a $50,000 fine levied by Louisiana for utilizing unlicensed employees, violation of a Cease and Desist Order and engaging in false, misleading or deceptive acts or practices.
 Minnesota imposed a civil penalty of $25,000 against Vivint/APX for failure to comply with licensing requirements.
 And last year, the Oregon Department of Justice announced a $60,000 settlement with Vivint/APX for misleading and aggressive sales practices.